Help Center

 Headful Debugging

-Watch exactly what the browser is doing during a failure:
+Watch exactly what the browser is doing during a failure (headful mode):

 load-test.exe -replay recording.json -withUX -replaySpeed 0.5